yousefabuz17/Hangman/README.md

 ## Customizing Word Lists

-The game uses different word lists for each difficulty level (easy, medium, hard).
+The game uses different word lists for each difficulty level (easy, medium, hard, and expert).

 The words are stored in a separate module called word_list.py.
 To customize the word lists, modify the lists in that module.